Ski the fjords and glaciers of Northern Norway

 Every day ski touring and sailing.

-We will navigate the maze of islands and fjords north and east of Tromsø following the best route depending on the sea and the mountain conditions.
+We will navigate the maze of islands and fjords between Alta and Tromsø following the best route depending on the sea and the mountain conditions.
 The course will be decided by the Captain with the suggestions and the requests of the Mountain Guides in order to have the best ski days possible.

 Disembark in the morning (according to the clients flights) in Tromsø and travel to the airport.